Harness Vs Collar: Educating Dog Owners On The Right Option

 Many breeds of sighthound sport long slender heads and thick muscular necks.
 This combination makes for a sleek runner but makes fitting a traditional collar a pain.
 Because their heads are smaller than their necks, even the tightest fitting collars easily slip over their tapered heads.
 For dogs with this build, opting for a harness or martingale collar is a much safer and easier option.

-Frustrated dog owners often buy a harness hoping it will curtail their dogs pulling, only to find the opposite has happened.
+Frustrated dog owners often buy a no-pull harnesses or no-jump harnesses hoping it will curtail their dogs pulling, only to find the opposite has happened.
 The truth is, all harnesses are not made equally!
 Harnesses can more or less be divided into four categories: back clip, front clip, dual clip, and compression.

 Take away: To stop pulling use a front-clip or dual-clip harness paired with positive reinforcement.